 Like many of you, the PFAC has been monitoring the situation with COVID-19, the coronavirus, and its impact on our community.
 The health and safety of our visitors, staff, and volunteers is our highest priority.
-To minimize the potential spread of coronavirus (COVID-19) within our community, public programming and events at PFAC have been canceled.
-We intend to resume programming as soon as possible.
+To minimize the potential spread of coronavirus (COVID-19) within our community, public programming and events at PFAC have been reduced in the number of guests to 50% capacity.
 Per the order of the Governor, PFAC reopened to the public on June 23.
-We are limited to no more than 50 people while in Phase 2.
 We encourage visitors to call in advance of your visit to 596-8175.

 The safety and well-being of our staff, guests, visitors, and students is paramount to us, and we will stay vigilant in maintaining “best practice” policies and procedures that adapt and respond to the latest health and safety recommendations from the Center for Disease Control.